 More Information - Join Your Neighborhood Emergency Team

-The Tryon Creek-Riverdale Neighborhood Emergency Team (NET) is a volunteer neighborhood group and we need you!
+The Arnold Creek NET is volunteer neighborhood group and we need you!
 The basic training will give you the skills to work with your neighbors to save lives and property during the first 72 hours of any citywide emergency.
 The skills you'll learn in the free NET training will also help you manage emergencies that you may encounter in daily life.
 NET volunteers often have opportunities to support neighborhood events and provide disaster assistance.
 Training and certification are provided by the Portland Brueau of Emergency Management.

 Read more and enroll: